|

 Room: ZOOM

-Reading Material: All participants are expected to have access to The Atlantic in print or digitally.
+Reading Material(s): All participants are expected to have access to The Atlantic in print or digitally.
+The Atlantic is available through many libraries (including the University Library with OLLI Scholar iCard access) and is also available by subscription.

 Days: M